 5.)
 Participate in major student events like the Campus Happening and City Orienteering and other gatherings.
 You’ll meet students from other subject fields than your own and are able to do some interdisciplinary networking!

 6.)
 Get to know and join your own Student Association.
-Your student association looks out for you and other students in your field of study and organizes various events for its members.
+Your student association looks out for you and other students in your field of study and organises various events for its members.
 In your student association, you’ll also find new friends and get some benefits.
-And don’t forget to join your campus’ international student club ESN Joensuu or ESN Kuopio.

 7.)
 Come to visit our campus offices (Joensuu and Kuopio) to borrow sports equipment or board games, purchase a SYKETTÄ membership, and get the term sticker to your student card to receive all the student discounts you are entitled to.
 Alternatively, you can download Frank’s or Pivo’s digital student card to your phone.
 Remember to pay the Student Union membership fee before ordering or downloading a student card!